awsautomation/dev-picluster/README.md

 * web_connect - IP address of a node running the server.

 * web_port - Port that the web console listens on.

+* automatic_heartbeat - Have the server do a heartbeat check on the services in the hb section of config.json every 5 minutes by default.
+Valid valued are enabled or disabled.

+* heartbeat_interval - How often to do the heartbeat check.
+Requires automatic_heartbeat to be enabled.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.